jamievullo/ClockApp/README.md

 This application utilizes JavaScript, HTML, and CSS.

 ### Setup
-* To run this web application you must clone it from git@github.com:jamievullo/ClockApp.git ClockApp
+* To run this web application you must clone it from git@github.com:jamievullo/ClockApp.git

 ### Frontend setup
 * On command line type: